savaslabs/savaslabs.github.io/_posts/2019-09-09-code-school-made-me-a-better-pm.md

 <div class="blog-image-full-width">
 <img alt="Map depicting Maddy's travels" src="/assets/img/blog/maddy-travels-map.png">
-<span class="caption">Those tiny red dots are areas I’ve lived, worked, and traveled over the past 3 years.</span>
+<span class="caption">Those tiny red dots are areas I’ve lived, worked, and traveled over the past three years.</span>
 </div>

 I’ve found that the same principle applies to working in web development.
 In my last blog post, I wrote about [Learning to Speak Drupal](https://savaslabs.com/2019/04/22/top-5-things-to-know-to-speak-drupal.html).
 Now, I’m reflecting on how learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager as a whole.

-Since I’m both perpetually curious and respectful of my coworker’s time, I looked to a free, open-source code school called The Odin Project to begin learning the “basic phrases” of web development.
+Since I’m both perpetually curious _and_ respectful of my coworker’s time, I looked to a free, open-source code school called The Odin Project to begin learning the “basic phrases” of web development.
 [The Odin Project](https://www.theodinproject.com) teaches Ruby on Rails as a backend language and framework, while Savas works primarily with PHP/Drupal.
 However, I still found it to be a fantastic roadmap for learning the basics.

 I started with the [Web Development 101](https://www.theodinproject.com/courses/web-development-101) course and would recommend it to anyone who prefers learning by doing (and failing and then doing again…).
 While working my way through the course, I built this groovy [etch-a-sketch](https://maddybvh.github.io/etch-a-sketch/).